divio/divio-cloud-docs/how-to/configure-sass.rst

 ..  note::

-    It is strongly recommended to place these lines inside the ``# <NPM>[...]# </NPM>`` comments that exist by default in every Divio Cloud ``Dockerfile``.
-This is because the Divio Cloud Control Panel will *automatically* fill this section (if it exists) with appropriate commands when it discovers ``package.json`` in the project.
+    It is strongly recommended to place these lines inside the ``# <NPM>[...]# </NPM>`` comments that exist by default in every Divio ``Dockerfile``.
+This is because the Divio Control Panel will *automatically* fill this section (if it exists) with appropriate commands when it discovers ``package.json`` in the project.